OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Reveal Effect
+# 🐞 Creating a CSS-only Expanding Card with a Reveal Effect

-This document details how to create an expanding card effect using only CSS.
-The card initially shows a minimal preview and expands to reveal more content on hover.
-This example uses pure CSS3, avoiding JavaScript for a lightweight and performant solution.
+This document details the creation of an expanding card using only CSS.
+The card initially displays a concise title and image; upon hover, it expands to reveal additional content.
+We'll use pure CSS3, avoiding JavaScript for a lightweight and performant solution.

 ## Description of the Styling

-The styling uses a combination of CSS transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the expanding card effect.
-The card starts with a smaller height and, on hover, expands vertically while smoothly fading in additional content.
-A subtle shadow is added to enhance the three-dimensional appearance.
+This effect leverages CSS transitions and transformations to achieve a smooth expanding animation.
+The card's height dynamically adjusts on hover, revealing hidden content.
+We'll also style the card for visual appeal using box-shadow and subtle gradients.

 ## Full Code